Wimbledon Manor House: The Old Rectory

 The Old Rectory, Wimbledon's first known manor house and its oldest surviving residence, originally known as the Parsonage House, was commissioned by the church in the early 1500s and is Grade II* listed.
 The house was once moated, and adjoins the grounds of St Mary's Church.
 After the Dissolution of the Monasteries the former rectory manor and its "Parsonage" or "Rectory" house, compulsorily purchased from the church and vested in the Lord Chancellor, Thomas Cromwell, in 1536, were on his downfall in 1540 seized by Henry VIII who gave them to his sixth and last wife Catherine Parr in 1543.
-On 20 December 1546, in the months prior to his death, during a tour of his Surrey estates, the king was overcome by his various ailments and was unable to continue on to his Palace at Whitehall, so he stopped for three days at Catherine's house.
-In 1550, the house became a grace and favour home for Sir William Cecil, 1st Baron Burghley.
+On 20 December 1546, in the months prior to his death, during a tour of his Surrey estates, the King was overcome by his various ailments and was unable to continue on to his Palace at Whitehall, so he stopped for three days at Catherine's house.
+In 1550, the house became a grace and favour home for William Cecil, 1st Baron Burghley.
 Described by one of Cecil's biographers as "not luxurious, but adequate", a survey from 1649 describes The Old Rectory as "A two storey house with a large dining hall, a withdrawing chamber, a parlour and little chamber, and extensive service quarters.
 A spiral staircase to the first floor with ten chambers and five closets, with five garrets in the roof".